What is a Situational Judgement Test?

 4. Professional Integrity: Demonstrating a genuine commitment to company standards and values

-Example of a Graduate SJT Question
+Example Graduate SJT Question

 How to do well in your Graduate SJT